shivampip/Android-CustomToast/README.md

 [<img src="images/Screenshot%20(492).png" width="40%"></img>](https://youtu.be/dDTjoCSvfs8)

-[**Android-CustomToast**](https://github.com/shivam301296/Android-CustomToast) :zap: is a powerful & easy to use Custom Toast library for Android.
+[**Android-CustomToast**](https://github.com/shivam301296/Android-CustomToast)  is a powerful & easy to use Custom Toast library for Android.
 It runs on [API level 14](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) and upwards.
 This library provides some predefined custom toast.
 Also you can coustomize the toast according to your need

 :zap:**A Single line of code can add a beautiful toast message in your app.** :zap: